 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-I thank my colleague for writing about that matter.
+I also thank my colleague for writing about that matter.
 We received a letter from the member, so our department is looking into the matter to see if it is true and to see what the actual policies are.

 The only thing I know about this is the fact that the food needs to be inspected before it is eaten, like walrus meat, for example, to ensure that it doesn't have trichinosis present.
 That is the only food that I have heard of that needs to be tested before it is eaten.
-I don't know about other policies for other foods.
-I have never heard of any other policies, but I can tell my colleague that because you wrote about this matter, we are looking into it to see if it actually happened and why it happened like that.
+I don't know about policies for other foods.
+I have never heard of any other policies.

+However, I can tell my colleague that because you wrote about this matter, we are looking into it to see if it actually happened and why it happened like that.
 We are working to respond to your letter.
 Thank you, Mr. Speaker.
 Speaker: Thank you.
 Your first supplementary, Mr. Kaernerk.

 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-I thank the minister for committing to investigating the matter further.
-The facts that I have presented to the minister are true.
-We are knowledgeable about our traditional food, and that is a fact.
-These are our elders that I am referring to, because I have been putting in an effort to properly represent the elders here.
-That person who wrote that letter is telling the truth, and he is concerned.
+I also thank the minister for committing to investigating the matter further.
+The facts that I have presented to the minister are truthful.
+We are knowledgeable about our traditional food and that is a fact.
+These are our elders that I am referring to because I have been putting in an effort to properly represent the elders here.
+That person who wrote that letter was telling the truth and he is quite concerned.

 A question now comes to mind, Mr. Speaker.
-Directors and bosses who work in these places, such as managers and people who are the bosses, we have been told that our culture is unique in Canada, and that is true, so how can this be improved where food... (interpretation ends) Let me put it this way, Mr. Speaker, for those elders that are receiving country food, I'm sure if you're looking at the policy, there is no policy when it comes to quarantining country food.
+The officials who work in these places, such as (interpretation ends) managers and directors (interpretation) or those who work in a leadership capacity, should be told that our culture is unique here in Canada, which is true.
+How can this practice be improved with respect to our traditional food? (interpretation ends) Let me put it this way, Mr. Speaker, for those elders that are receiving country food, I'm sure if you're looking at the policy, there is no policy when it comes to quarantining country food.
 It doesn't make sense to me.

-Can these management staff be [given orientation] once they are put into a facility to take care of elders, for example, in the continuing care centres, on our tradition, our culture that we live in Nunavut, that they need to....
-Can the minister clarify to me if they can be orientated for [cultural orientation]?
+Can these management staff be [given orientation] once they are put into a facility to take care of elders, for example, in the continuing care centres, on our tradition, our culture, that we live in Nunavut?
+Can the minister clarify to me if they can be [given] cultural orientation?
 Can that happen? (interpretation) Thank you, Mr. Speaker.

 Hon.
-Lorne Kusugak (interpretation): Mr. Speaker, as I stated earlier, this is currently being looked into, and whether these details are accurate or not.
-If it did in fact occur, then actions will be taken.
+Lorne Kusugak (interpretation): Mr. Speaker, as I stated earlier, this is currently being looked into and whether these details are accurate or not.
+If it did in fact occur, then actions will be taken, Mr. Speaker.

 The people who work there or anywhere in Nunavut should be given cultural orientation on Inuit Qaujimajatuqangit.
 This would be arranged and would be made available.
-We also have Inuit as staff and they can be worked with.
+We also have Inuit on staff at the continuing care centre and they can be worked with.

 Again, I don't want to speculate at this moment about if what the member is saying is true or not because it is necessary that we first get the facts of the matter and then move forward from there.